 Student absence will be followed up on a daily basis as a matter of priority.
 If a child has a continued period of unexplained absence the academy will complete a home visit within 10 days.
-If the matter remains unresolved at this point, then we will always refer the case to the local authority children missing education team within 10 days from the first day of absence.
-This referral may be done earlier if safeguarding concerns are identified.
-For a student who is subject to a child protection plan the academy will notify children's social care if there is an unexplained absence of up to 3 days.
+If the matter remains unresolved then we will refer the case to the local authority children missing education team.
+For a student who is deemed vulnerable the academy will notify children's social care if there is an unexplained absence of up to 5 days.